aleks-py/aleks-py.github.io/_pages/about.md

 ![image](assets/img/1.jpg)

-In fall of 2022, both Meta and Google released novel text-to-video generation models that output impressive video-format content.
-These networks build off of recent advancements in text-to-image modeling using stable diffusion (like Dall-E and Imagen).
+Just six months after the release of DALL-E 2, both Meta and Google released novel text-to-video generation models that output impressive video-format content.
+These networks build off of recent advancements in text-to-image modeling using stable diffusion (like DALL-E and Imagen).
 Meta’s Make-A-Video is capable of five second 768x768 clips at variable frame rates while Google’s Imagen Video can produce 1280×768 videos at 24 fps.
 These generators are capable of creating high-resolution, photorealistic and stylistic content of impossible scenarios.
 These networks can be powerful tools for artists and creators as well as the basis for predicting future frames of a video.

 ## **History of Text-to-Video**
 Video generation has progressed rapidly in the past decade.
 Early video generation models focused on simple, specific domains and next frame prediction with **deterministic autoregressive** methods [CDNA, PredRNN].
 Later video prediction models incorporated stochasticity [SV2P].
 Another line of work uses generative models, namely **GANs** to synthesize complex scenes without a first frame [VGAN, TGAN].
 More recently, text-to-video has been approached with **VQVAEs** to learn latent representations of video frames and then **autoregressive transformers** to generate video samples [NUWA & GODIVA].
 This technique allows for open-domain video generation, but frames are still generated one at a time chronologically, resulting in potentially poor text-video alignment.
 CogVideo adjusts the training procedure to fix alignment (discussed below) and uses pre-trained text-to-image weights [CogVideo].
 Make-A-Video and Imagen Video both use **diffusion models**, which we will discuss in the next section.

-Make-A-Video and Imagen Video have come out just six months after Open-AI’s DALL-E2.
+Make-A-Video and Imagen Video have come out just six months after Open-AI’s DALL-E 2.
 Text to video is a much harder problem than text to image because we don’t have access to as many labeled text-image pairs.
-Therefore, all the models we highlight take advantage of starting from an existing text-to-image model with pre-trained or frozen weights.
+Therefore, all the models we highlight take advantage of starting from an existing Text-to-Image model with pre-trained or frozen weights.
 Moreover, beyond just generating pixels, the network has to predict how they will all evolve over time to coherently complete any actions in the text prompt.

 In this post, we’ll break down the building blocks to make text-to-video generation possible, starting from a brief overview of how text to image generators use stable diffusion, how to make the components 3D to incorporate temporal information for video generation, and how to increase the spatial and temporal resolution.